spaik11/bill-split-calculator/README.md

 ![Image of Bill Split](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQ7E_63oxYLuGHw-_9O4lrtyPk6_kOGOIZbDWx7ESlEjKSNmdlL)

 ### Running the test
-Open the app in terminal using node.js
+Open the app in terminal using node.js and run the following code.

 `node bill-split-calculator.js [The Bill] [# of People] [Tip Percent]`

 ### Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+I would love to improve the app by making the user experience more friendly.

 Please make sure to update tests as appropriate.